apache/incubator-heron/website/content/docs/operators/heron-tracker-api.md

 2. Operator, which returns one or more timelines

 Returns only a single timeline representing the max of all the time series for each timestamp.
-Note that "instance" attribute is not there in the result.
+Note that "instance" attribute is not included in the result.

-***
+---

 ##### PERCENTILE